tahershaker/Kubernetes-Demo/README.md

 # Kubernetes Demo with Rancher Solutions

-This Repo is created to provide a level of understanding of **Rancher** solutions offerings, cloud-native architecture, and building a CI/CD pipeline with Rancher product offerings.
+This Repo is created to help automating the building of a demo environment that will be use to provide a level of understanding of **Rancher** solutions offerings, cloud-native architecture, and building a CI/CD pipeline with Rancher product offerings.

 ---